Jakns99/dms-database-migration-project/README.md

  ## 2A.
 Create VPC Peering Connections
   - This step had me creating a VPC peering connection between the On-Premises and AWS environments.
   - The process of peering is very simple, and it involves provisioning a peering connection via VPC's peering connection tab.
 The requester was onpremVPC and the Accepter was awsVPC.
 Next, I accepted the request to confirm the peering connection.

+## 2B.
+Create Routes
+- This step involved delving into the Routes of my new public and private route tables.
+This involved adding the IP 192.168.10.0/24 Peering Connection to my Public Route Table and 192.168.10.0/24 to my Private table.

+**Explanation**: By creating these peering connections and routes, I am effectively setting up the VPC for secure and seamless connectivity between the On-Premises and AWS environments.
+The peering connection allows for direct